graciellehigino/the-return-of-the-fleas/manuscript.md

 ## Introduction

-Ecological networks are complex units that incorporate many aspects of the biodiversity multidimensional fabric, such as species identity, connections between them and their evolutive history.
+Ecological networks are complex units that incorporate many aspects of the biodiversity multidimensional fabric, such as species identity, interactions, and shared coevolutionary history.
 Because of that, investigating the biodiversity and the biogeography of communities through species interactions can be highly informative.
 A local network carries biogeographical and historical characteristics of the regional pool of species and interactions, given that it is a subset of a regional metaweb [@Holt2002FooWeb].
-However, some of these characteristics (such as the phylogenetic signal of interactions) can be lost or modified in different ways due to the environmental filtering that occurs in the community formation process, resulting in a non-correlative variation of ecological networks components [@Poisot2018IntRet;
+However, some of these characteristics (such as the phylogenetic signal of interactions [@Desdevises2015ComAna; @Krasnov2015PhySig]) can be lost or modified in different ways due to the environmental filtering that occurs in the community formation process, resulting in a non-correlative variation of ecological networks components [@Poisot2018IntRet; @Poisot2016StrPro].

-@Poisot2016StrPro].
+The differences between ecological interactions, in turn, are more prone to variability and are always equal or greater than the differences in species composition, and, therefore, are more informative than the number of species or functional diversity alone [@Poisot2017HosPar].
+This is because ecological interactions are conditional to characteristics of the occurrence of two or more given species.
+For instance, the probability of interaction may be modified by environmental changes that affect the metabolic rate of organisms [@Rall2012UniTem], by changes in their habitats [@Tylianakis2017EcoNet] or by community's phylogenetic structure [@Coelho2017NeuBio] – which, in turn, varies with the abundance and specialization of species involved [@Canard2014EmpEva;

-The differences between communities related to interactions may be, but not necessarily are, correspondent to those related to their species composition [@Poisot2014SpeWhy].
-For instance, the probability of interaction may be modified by environmental changes that affect the metabolic rate of organisms [@Rall2012UniTem], by changes in their habitats [@Tylianakis2017EcoNet] or by community's phylogenetic structure [@Coelho2017NeuBio] – which, in turn, varies with the abundance and specialization of species involved [@Tylianakis2017EcoNet].
+@Tylianakis2017EcoNet].
 Additionally, environmental conditions also have direct effects over the reproductive success of species, changing their populational parameters (such as birth and death rates).
-In this sense, environmental gradients can change the frequency of interactions through direct influence on species' characteristics and population abundance, which, on the other hand, are also affected by interactions [@Poisot2016StrPro].
+In this sense, environmental gradients can change the frequency of interactions through direct influence on species' characteristics and population abundance, which, on the other hand, are also affected by interactions [@Poisot2017HosPar].
 For example, pathogens can develop adaptations that protect them from the immune system of their hosts (an example of the effect of an interaction over species' characteristics), or a predator can elevate the death rate of its prey population, therefore altering